ahadpaksoy/verification-code-extractor/README.md

 - `email` (standard library)
 - `re` (standard library)

-**Note:** If using Gmail, you need to enable "Less secure app access" or use an app-specific password if two-factor authentication (2FA) is enabled.
+**Note:** If using Gmail use an app-specific password if two-factor authentication (2FA) is enabled if not do the 2FA it's good for you.

 ## Setup